tomatolog/manticore/docs/8_sphinxql_reference/update_syntax.rst

       WHERE MATCH('hehe') AND enabled=1;
     Query OK, 148 rows affected (0.01 sec)

 OPTION clause.
-This is a Sphinx specific extension that lets you control a number of per-update options.
+This is a Manticore specific extension that lets you control a number of per-update options.
 The syntax is:

 ::